diwu437/diwu437.github.io/_pages/about.md

 # Hobbies
 ### Traveling

-Besides sports, I also like to travel around the world.
+Traveling has always been my favorite way to enlarge vision and relax.
 Over the past years, I have been to a lot of amazing places that make a deep impression on me.
 The distant and dreamy snow mountain in Switzerland; the boundless and superb grassland in Mongolia; the brilliantly blue and unfrozen Baikal in Russian; the tasty and juicy fruits in Bali, everything was unique and unforgettable.
 Cannot wait to explore more in the future!

 ![](/images/travel.jpg)
 ---